PenRed/PenRed/README.md

 ### Use package managers

-Actually, PenRed can be installed via a *rpm* package using the *yum* and *dnf* package managers.
-A *deb* package is under development and will be provided soon.
+PenRed can be installed via a *rpm* package using the *yum* and *dnf* package managers.
+However, the number of supported distributions is very limited, but we will add more packages, including *deb* files, soon.

 All these packages can be found at the repository